SIBarcodeNetwork/ReadtheDocsMaster/Docs/annotating_fims_lims.rst

 .. note::
          If the extracted trace was the reverse read, the extracted trace will need to be reverse complemented to have the same orientation as the original trace file.

 The new trace file can be dragged and dropped to wherever the original unlinked trace was.
-The ”Annotate with FIMS/LIMS Data” function should now work on this assembly.
+The ”Annotate with FIMS/LIMS Data” function should now work on this contig.

 .. _set_read_direction-link: